bensonchen1988/Konosuba-Janken/README.md

 DEF - Directly mitigates damage in the form of enemyATK - yourDEF, to a minimum of 1 damage.
 CRIT - % chance of dealing DEF ignoring double damage.

-Upon defeating enemies, players now recover a small amount of HP equal to a fraction of the defeated enemy's max HP.
+Upon defeating enemies, players recover a small amount of HP equal to a fraction of the defeated enemy's max HP.

+Monsters may drop equipments upon being defeated.
+Equipments are separated into three types: Weapons, Armors, and Accessories.
+Currently, Weapons and Armors only provide straight stat boosts.
+Accessories can provide stat boosts, and also special effects such as "1.5X base attack when winning with Rock".

-Current max level - 99
+Current player max level - 99

 Future features:

 -Randomize encounters to be within a range of player level
 -Skill points upon leveling up, and usage of skill points to unlock skills
--Equipment drops from defeating monsters.
-Equipment may simply grant stats, or special effects such as "winning with Rocks lets you deal double damage"
+-Auto battle and farming mode
+-Single use items